🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 In a call option, the strike price is the price at which an investor may buy the underlying stock associated with the contract.
 In a put option, the strike price is the price at which they may sell the underlying stock.

-The gap between the strike price and the actual price of a stock determines whether an investor is “in the money” or “out of the money.”
+The gap between the strike price and the market price of a stock determines whether an option is “in the money” (ITM) or “out of the money” (OTM).
+More on this below.

 In the Money

 When discussing stock movements, it’s typical to think in terms of whether a stock’s price is up, down, or flat.
-With options, on the other hand, there’s different language used to describe whether an investment is paying off or not, and it’s often described as “in the money” versus “out of the money.”
+With options, on the other hand, there’s different language used to describe whether an investment may pay off or not, and it’s often described as “in the money” versus “out of the money.”

-An option is in the money when the correlation between the strike price and the stock price is leaning in a buyer’s favor.
+An option is in the money when the relationship between the strike price and the stock’s market price would make exercising the option financially beneficial to the buyer.
 Which way this movement needs to go depends on whether they have a call option or put option.

 With a call option, a buyer is in the money if the strike price is below the stock’s actual price.
-Say, for example, you place a call option to purchase a stock at $50 per share but its actual price is $60 per share.
-You’d be up, or in the money, by $10 per share.
+Say, for example, you place a call option to purchase a stock at $50 per share (the strike price), but its market price is $60 per share.
+In this case, the option would be in the money by $10 per share.

 Put options are the opposite.
 An option buyer is in the money with a put option if the strike price is higher than the actual stock price.